input-output-hk/sc-evm/README.md

 sidechain toolkit specification.
 Written in Scala, the client runs as a sidechain to a Cardano network based on Ouroboros-BFT.

+### Building

+The EVM Sidechain client uses dependencies that are hosted on GitHub Packages.
+In order to build it, you need to obtain a GitHub personal access token and pass it to SBT either via the `github.token` Java property or `GITHUB_TOKEN` environment variable.

 ### Documentation

 Some documentation is available in the [docs](./docs) folder.